dappforce/post4ever/README.md

-An app to help you save your tweets to [Subsocial](https://subsocial.network/), making them permanent and censorship-resistant in the blockchain.
+An app to help you save your X posts to [Subsocial](https://subsocial.network/), making them permanent and censorship-resistant in the blockchain.

 Built using Next.js, Subsocial SDK, and node-twitter-api-v2.